-On the night of January 22, 2019 out of the 2,235 persons identified as homeless, there were a total of 271 Chronically Homeless persons, representing 12.1% of the counted homeless population.
-There were 88 homeless veterans representing 5.2% of the counted adult homeless population.
-91 Victims of Domestic Violence identified representing were 4.1% of the total identified homeless population.
-Homeless Youth (individuals and families with heads of households 24 years old or younger) represented 12.1% of the counted homeless population with 271 persons identified.
-Figure 5 illustrates the breakdown of each subpopulation identified by housing type.
-As seen in Figure 5 the majority of Chronically Homeless persons identified were unsheltered on the night of the count whereas the majority of Veterans, Victims of Domestic Violence and Youth were in emergency shelter programs.
+On the night of January 22nd, 2019 out of the 183 persons identified as homeless, there were a total of 28 Chronically Homeless persons (15.3%).
+10 homeless Veterans representing 6.5% of the counted adult homeless population.
+7 Victims of Domestic Violence were identified representing 3.8% of the total identified homeless population.
+Homeless Youth (individuals and families with heads of households 24 years old or younger) represented 8.2% of the counted homeless population with 15 persons identified.
+Figure 5 illustrates the break-down of each subpopulation identified by housing type.